SAP-samples/btp-cf-cap-multitenant-susaas/docu/2-basic/7-explore-the-components/components/SharedContainer.md

 ## 2. Tenant Database Container

-The concept of cross-container-access is based on a trusted relation between containers in the same Cloud Foundry Space.
+The concept of cross-container-access is based on a trusted relation between containers.
 Still, to make the shared database container accessible from your tenant-specific database containers, some prerequisites need to be fulfilled.

 >**Important** - The concept of cross-container-access is very powerful but not trivial.
 Please refer to the official documentation in SAP Help to learn more ([click here](https://help.sap.com/docs/HANA_CLOUD_DATABASE/b9902c314aef4afb8f7a29bf8c5b37b3/4adba34bd86544a880db8f9f1e32efb7.html?&locale=en-US)).